 “I didn’t want this to be a situation of merely cutting expenses,” CFO Steven Swant says, “but an entirely new way of thinking about how to operate the school.
 We now have a process to relentlessly pursue institutional effectiveness.”

-The recession has made expense management a priority for all kinds of organizations.
+The recession has made expense report software a priority for all kinds of organizations.
 Which of these three tactics from college CFOs is most relevant to your company?